 Bill Rosko Mercer

-Rosko, though obviously experienced, was not as well-known a name as Murry the K and Scott Muni when WOR-FM switched to rock in 1966, he quickly became a favorite.
-Only a year later in October 1967, WOR-FM management began to use the Drake system.
+Rosko, though obviously experienced, was not as well-known a name as Murry the K and Scott Muni when WOR-FM switched to rock in 1966.
+He quickly became a favorite.
+Only a year later in October 1967, WOR-FM management began to use the Drake system, which emphasized the replay of hits songs.
 It upped ratings, but greatly diminished the person style that the DJs had developed.

 Monday 2 October 1967